hanwenzhang123/fullstack-note/03-note/README.md

 ## Backend

 #### npm
-- npm run dev: start off the development server like using nodemon if downloaded
 - npm init: create a package.json file
-- npm start: start a package
+- npm start: start a package, start local server
 - npm install: installs dependencies
+- npm run dev: start off the development server like using nodemon if downloaded
 - npm run build: runs the build field from the package.json scripts field.

 #### Combining Frontend Code with Backend Code or SQL